The Concord Community Club: From Closed RSL to Cultural Landmark

 Get the regulatory work done early.
 Liquor licensing, gaming approvals, and local impact assessments all take time.
 Running them in parallel with design and construction requires planning, but it avoids costly delays at the end.

-The Concord is now established as the largest Croatian social club in Australia and a genuine community destination in Sydney's inner west.
-The venue hosts cultural events, live entertainment, family dining, and private functions — a mix that keeps the rooms full across different demographics and times of week.
+The Concord is now the largest Croatian social club in Australia and a genuine community destination in Sydney's inner west.
+The venue hosts cultural events, live entertainment, family dining, and private functions, a mix that keeps the rooms full across different demographics and times of week.

-For us at UpScale, projects like this are a reminder of what's possible when a board has a clear vision and the right team around them.
-We're currently working on the Granville Diggers Club redevelopment, which shares some of the same DNA — a community club with a proud history investing in its future through a well-planned redevelopment.
+For us at UpScale, projects like this show what is possible when a board has a clear vision and the right team around them.
+We are currently working on the Granville Diggers Club redevelopment, which shares some of the same DNA: a community club with a proud history investing in its future through a well-planned redevelopment.

 If your club is thinking about a redevelopment, acquisition, or major refurbishment, get in touch.
 We help boards navigate the full process — from feasibility and planning through to construction delivery.